-- Remove 2 screws from cover plate to expose fuel selection device (see Figure 14, page 15). - 2.
-For propane gas, press in knob using a flat screwdriver with a blade the thickness of a quarter and turn knob counterclockwise until the knob locks into the LP position (see Figure 6).
+- Remove bottom screw from cover plate located on left side of heater (see Figure 4, page 10).
+Rotate to expose fuel selection device. - For propane gas, press in knob using a flat screwdriver with a blade the thickness of a quarter and turn knob counterclockwise until the knob locks into the LP position (see Figure 6).
 Fuel selection device must be locked in the LP position.
 Do not operate heater between locked positions. - 3.
-Rotate and close cover over fuel selection device and reinstall screw. - 4.
-Remove hex plug (with wrench provided) from propane/LP gas inlet of regulator (see Figure 6).
+Rotate and close cover over fuel selection device and reinstall screw. - Remove hex plug (with wrench provided) from propane/LP gas inlet of regulator (see Figure 6).
 Install gas line into LP inlet of regulator.
 Use thread sealant to assure there are no leaks.